walczyk123/rails_nauka/sample_app/README.md

 [Bootstrap buttons](https://getbootstrap.com/docs/4.0/components/buttons/)
 [Bootstrap form layouts](https://getbootstrap.com/docs/5.0/forms/layout/)

+* Important to remember
+  To activate the dropdown menu, include Boot-strap’s custom JavaScript library which is not included automatically as part of the bootstrap-sass gem.
+  `yarn add jquery@3.4.1 bootstrap@3.4.1`

 ### Basic login

 * ex1 - What is the difference between GET login_path and POST login_path?